mikeos-tech/dictionary-sync/README.md

 ---

+### 1. Making a folder a local Git Repository

-1. You need to have a folder to put the files in you wish to have synchronised, you can use an existing folder or create a new one and call it anything you want.
+You need to have a folder to put the files in you wish to have synchronised, you can use an existing folder or create a new one and call it anything you want.
 I called mine *.vim_spell* and will use that in the examples.
 You could use a folder that already has a *git* repository, providing it can be used similarly to  way the way this works.

 Create or move into the folder you wish to use and go into it with a terminal.
 If that folder isn't a *git* repository you will need to use the following commands to create one.
 The second command names the branch *main* (there will only be one).